 Cleanups are open to everyone and only require a willingness to get dirty!
 Soundkeeper will provide trash bags, grabbers, and gloves and will help properly dispose of trash when finished.

 Check our events page to sign up for upcoming opportunities and look out for these annual events:

 Seattle Summer Cleanup Series

 Puget Soundkeeper’s annual Seattle Summer Cleanups are a series of events focused on removing thousands of pounds of marine debris from Seattle’s urban waterways.
 For the past 12 years, the Seattle Summer Cleanup Series has contributed to our collection of over 185,000 pounds of marine debris throughout Puget Sound and its tributaries.
 Included each year is Puget Soundkeeper’s July 5th fireworks cleanup at Lake Union.
 In 2019, the cleanup series mobilized over 700 volunteers who collected over 2,000 pounds of marine debris from the Washington Park Arboretum, Union Bay, Lake Union, and surrounding areas.
-Due to the coronavirus pandemic, our Seattle Summer Cleanup Series was cancelled for 2020.
-We are planning to host cleanups for these series in 2021 and hope you’ll join us!
+Join us for our 2022 Seattle Summer Cleanup Series!
+Learn more and register here: Seattle Summer Cleanup Series

 International Coastal Cleanup

-Next ICC will be held on Saturday, September 18th.
-Please keep a lookout for locations and Beach Captain recruitment.
+Please keep a lookout for information about ICC 2022, including dates, beach locations, and Beach Captain recruitment.